levan92/deep_sort_realtime/README.md

 ## Run

 Example usage:
-- Include this as submodule
+- Include this repo as submodule
+- `deepsort_tracker.py` is your main point of entry

 ```python
 from deep_sort.deepsort_tracker import DeepSort